sanskrit/raw_etexts_english/blogs/manasataramgini/2011-12-11_some-comments-on-the-biology-of-insulin-resistance-in-jambudvipa.md

 +++
-title = "Some comments on the biology of insulin resistance inxa0jaMbudvIpa"
+title = "Some comments on the biology of insulin resistance in jaMbudvIpa"

 +++
 A recent paper by Metspalu et al in AHJG adds additional data to the